 The suicidal state is one in which an individual “cuts his throat and cries for help at the same time, and is genuine in both of these acts” (1996, p 49)

 A man, who we can refer to as "Michael", was referred for depression.
-His partner, Wendy, committed suicide eighteen months previously.
+His partner, Wendy, completed suicide eighteen months previously.
 Suicide by a close relative may well precipitate a suicide attempt by a partner.
 (Campbell & Hale 1991) Shneidman tells us that “the person who commits suicide puts his psychological skeleton in the survivor's emotional closet” (Shneidman 1999 p357).

 When suicide is the problem of the hour, the analyst’s own working through of beliefs and attitudes may markedly influence the context of suicidal client interactions (Hillman, 1997 p17).
 “We ought to know what we are treating” (Shneidman 1985 p116).
 The need to treat prompts the counsellor, even necessitates them, to understand the theory; to enable them to endure the storm of such a relationship.

 Plato claimed that suicide is disgraceful and its perpetrators should be buried in unmarked graves, except when the self-killing results from shame at having participated in grossly unjust actions (Cooper 1997).
-Suicide under these circumstances can be excused, but, according to Plato, it is otherwise an act of cowardice or laziness (1997).
-St Thomas Aquinas emphasised that suicide was not only unnatural and antisocial, but also a mortal sin (Battin 1980).
+Suicide under these circumstances can be excused but, according to Plato, it is otherwise an act of cowardice or laziness (1997).
+St Thomas Aquinas emphasised that suicide was not only unnatural and antisocial but also a mortal sin (Battin 1980).
 In psychodynamics suicide is not a sin, nor is it a crime.
 What is it?
 This is the topic to which I now turn.

-Anyone left behind after someone close commits suicide is likely to spend much of the rest of their life wondering whether they should have survived (Sandler 1992).
-Pollock believed that what may seem to be identification of the suicidal person with someone who is dead is likely to be ‘reflective of the wish to reunite with the one from whom the separation occurred’ (Pollock 1975, p 336).
+Anyone left behind after someone close completes suicide is likely to spend much of the rest of their life wondering whether they should have survived (Sandler 1992).
+Pollock believed that what may seem to be an identification of the suicidal person with someone who is dead is likely to be ‘reflective of the wish to reunite with the one from whom the separation occurred’ (Pollock 1975, p 336).
 In his first session Michael told his therapist: